arcus/arcus_skill_series_sql/sql_intermediate/sql_intermediate.md

 *****

 --{{2}}--
-Capitalization matters to the `LIKE` operator, if the P were capitalized in "pollen allergy - trees" that would not be a match.
+Capitalization matters to the `LIKE` operator, if the P were capitalized in "Pollen allergy - trees" that would not be a match.
 We will return to the problem of capitalization in a moment.

 --{{3}}--
 To match both of these constructions, as well as data like "Tree pollen allergy," we can put `%` symbols both before and after.